 Abandonment is defined in Section 63-7-20(1) as willfully deserting a child or willfully surrounding physical possession of a child without making adequate arrangements for child’s needs or continuing care of the child.

 Child abandonment is one of the grounds that can support a termination of parental rights in South Carolina.
 There are other grounds, such as a failure to visit the child for a period of at least six months, a failure to provide financial support for a period of at least six months, or cases of child abuse.
+There may also be issues if the child’s welfare is abused or otherwise utilized with poor intent.
+Any person responsible for these negative behaviors will be at risk of reduced legal and physical custody of the child.

 If one parent abandons the child and does not visit the child or contribute financially to the child’s upbringing for a period of at least six months, you may have grounds to seek a termination of parental rights.
-But the court must also determine that the termination of parental rights is in the best interests of the child.
+However, the court must also determine that the termination of parental rights is in the best interests of the child.

 The Child’s Best Interests

 Even if the grounds for termination are clear, a court may decide not to grant a termination of parental rights.
-A termination of parental rights is a permanent decision that could impact the child for the rest of their lives.
+A termination of parental rights is a permanent decision that could impact the child for the rest of their life.

 For example, the abandoning parent may later return and become financially able to support the child.
 If the court grants the termination of parental rights, they may be depriving the child of this support.